-In accordance with Government Auditing Standards, we have also issued our report dated November 15, 2019, on our consideration of the City of Livingston, Montana's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 15, 2020, on our consideration of the City of Livingston, Montana's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and the results of that testing, and not to provide an opinion on the effectiveness of the City's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control over financial reporting and compliance.

-Amatics CPA Group Bozeman, Montana November 15, 2019 A. MANAGEMENT'S DISCUSSION AND ANALYSIS
+Amatics CPA Group Bozeman, Montana December 15, 2020 A. MANAGEMENT'S DISCUSSION AND ANALYSIS

-As management of the City of Livingston (the City), Montana, we offer the readers of the City's financial statements this narrative overview and analysis of the financial activities of the City for the fiscal year ended June 30, 2019.
+As management of the City of Livingston (the City), Montana, we offer the readers of the City's financial statements this narrative overview and analysis of the financial activities of the City for the fiscal year ended June 30, 2020.